Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 This lens is stabilized, and I love a stabilized lens that comes in handy.

-Especially if you need to shoot slower shutter speeds to achieve the correct exposure.
+Especially if you need to shoot slower shutter speeds for the correct exposure.

 But it’s also really great if you’re shooting a video.

-This lens is excellent for adding an extra layer of stabilization if you’re doing gimbal work or doing handheld.
+This lens is excellent for adding a stabilization layer for gimbal work or handheld.

 This takes out a lot of micro jitters of your footage.